Brought to you by… Vincent Price

 3) Cat’s Cradle (15/9/73)

-Price said ‘As you read this very terrifying story you can understand that this is a perfect example of how wonderfully radio can bring this kind of story to life.
-Listening to it; you’ll appreciate how greatly the sound effects add to the terror.’
+Price said ‘As you read this very terrifying story, you can understand that this is a perfect example of how wonderfully radio can bring this kind of story to life.
+Listening to it, you’ll appreciate how great the sound effects add to the terror.’

 4) Meeting in Athens (22/9/73)